 Considering the reality of the situations in which Mother Teresa worked, the film does its best to depict disease, death and starvation with as little graphic content as possible.
 With the exception of some bloody wounds, implied deaths, and moments of violence, the movie paints an inspiring story of a selfless sister who saw herself merely as a pencil in God’s hands.
 She ascribes the credit for what her life writes directly to Him.

 Interwoven in the lines of the script are words of wisdom acquired from years of simple service, including her insight on the universal question of finding meaning and purpose in life.
 According to Mother Teresa, everything we do is just a drop in the ocean—but if we don’t do it, that drop will be missing.
 Thanks to her unwavering sacrifice for others, her legacy has deluged our world.Theatrical release October 18, 2003.
 Updated March 9, 2009

-Mother Teresa is rated Not Rated
+Why is Mother Teresa rated Not Rated?
+Mother Teresa is rated Not Rated by the MPAA

 The movie focuses on the incredible accomplishments of a humble nun who determines to help the poor and needy.
 Demonstrating due to civil and religious unrest, angry men begin to fight and gunshots are heard.
 Bloody wounds are shown from combat and accidental injury.
 A man threatens a woman with a knife and an angry mob throws stones.
 Men, women and children are shown begging for food.
 Illness and death are discussed and implied.
 A nurse holds a saw that is to be used in an amputation operation.
 Scandals over money, accusations of selling children, and problems over proper permits plague charity efforts.